 Many fledgling businesses focus on product features and growth.
 While keeping up with the market is crucial to a company's growth strategy, it is not the only component that needs attention.
-Their billing system requires scaling as well but it isn’t always deemed essential.
+Their billing system requires scaling as well, but it isn’t always deemed essential.

-During due diligence, I found lost and missed revenue opportunities, simply because a recurring subscription billing platform had gone mostly ignored over the years.
+During due diligence, I found many lost and missed revenue opportunities, simply because a recurring subscription billing platform had gone mostly ignored over the years.

 Drawing from these experiences, here are ten reasons why I would never let a friend build their own subscription management and recurring billing system.